trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [The HTTP Request Headers List](https://flaviocopes.com/http-request-headers/)
 - [The HTTP Response Headers List](https://flaviocopes.com/http-response-headers/)

-HTTP headers allow the client and the server to pass additional information with the request or the response.
+HTTP headers allow the client and server to pass additional information with the request or the response.
 An HTTP header consists of its case-insensitive name followed by a colon `:`, then by its value (without line breaks).

 ###### Header compression